Plantar Fasciitis

 What Causes Plantar Fasciitis?

-The Plantar Fascia is a ligament in the sole of the foot that can become overstretched and very painful as a result of the arch of the foot losing some of its height.
-The arches of our feet will lose height as we age, but this process can also be accelerated by overuse.
+• The arch of the foot losing some of its height (flattening), which leads to increased stretching of the plantar fascia.
+The arches of our feet naturally lose height as we age, but this process can also be accelerated by overuse.
 People who are on their feet all day, or who have put on weight are vulnerable to this, as are athletic sporty types and pregnant women.
-The symptoms of Plantar Fasciitis can often reoccur or be difficult to treat because it is almost impossible to go about daily life without using our feet.

 What Are the Symptoms of Plantar Fasciitis?

-- Burning, achy pain in the heel or ball of the foot
+• Burning, achy pain in the heel or ball of the foot

-- Sharp pain in the arch of the foot
+• Sharp pain in the arch of the foot

-- Worse first thing in the morning
+• Worse first thing in the morning

-- Pain in sole aggravated by walking/jumping/running
+• Pain in sole aggravated by walking/jumping/running

 Can We Treat Plantar Fasciitis?